-Train travel is one of the fastest, cheapest and most convenient modes of transportation to cover long distances in India, and if you really want to get to know the locals, you really can’t beat several hours — or days — in a train.
+Train travel in India is one of the fastest, cheapest and most convenient modes of transportation to cover long distances, and if you really want to get to know the locals, you really can’t beat several hours — or days — in a train.
 With the third largest rail network in the world, India probably has a train no matter where you’re going or coming from.
 Here are some quick tips for making the most of your rail journey in India.

 - Bathrooms- Most Indian trains will have both Western-style and squat toilets, and the squat toilets are almost always cleaner than their Western neighbors.
 The hole dumps right onto the tracks, so there’s nothing to stink up the cars.
 Bring your own toilet paper and soap, as these are rarely if ever provided.